Hunter Dozier Player Props: Royals vs. Rangers

 Hunter Dozier At The Plate

-- Dozier has a home run and a walk while batting .125.
+- Dozier is hitting .167 with a home run and a walk.

-- Dozier has gotten a hit in four of 10 games this year, but he has no multi-hit games.
+- Dozier has picked up a hit in five games this season (45.5%), including one multi-hit game.

+- He has homered in one of 11 games, and in 2.7% of his plate appearances.

 - Dozier has driven in a run twice this season, but just one in each of those games.